AdobeDocs/commerce-operations.ko-KR/help/configuration/cli/manage-indexers.md

 Catalog Rule Product index has been rebuilt successfully in <time>
 Product EAV index has been rebuilt successfully in <time>
 Inventory index has been rebuilt successfully in <time>
+Product Price index has been rebuilt successfully in <time>
 Catalog Product Rule index has been rebuilt successfully in <time>
-Stock index has been rebuilt successfully in <time>
+Product/Target Rule index has been rebuilt successfully in <time>
-Product Price index has been rebuilt successfully in <time>
+Target Rule/Product index has been rebuilt successfully in <time>
 Catalog Search index has been rebuilt successfully in <time>
+Sales Rule index has been rebuilt successfully in <time>
+Sales Order Feed index has been rebuilt successfully in <time>
+Sales Order Statuses Feed index has been rebuilt successfully in <time>
+Stores Feed index has been rebuilt successfully in <time>
 ```

 >[!INFO]